Joint BTS–SETAC UK Workshop

 17:00 Wrap up & poster networking session

-As places are limited and to ensure balanced participation, members interested in attending are encouraged to complete the Expression of Interest form as soon as possible.
-The deadline for submissions is Friday, 30 January 2026, though the form may close earlier if there is high demand.
+As places are limited and to ensure balanced participation, members interested in attending were encouraged to complete the Expression of Interest form by Friday, 30 January 2026.
 Following EoI review, SETAC will contact selected participants with registration and abstract submission details.

 The workshop directly follows the BTS Annual Congress 2026, held from 27–29 April at the same venue.
 On the morning of 29 April, BTS and SETAC UK will also co-host a joint symposium on next-generation environmental risk assessment, offering an excellent lead-in to the workshop’s themes and a full day of SETAC UK-relevant scientific exchange.
 Please view the congress programme online.